moorjani-ajay/moorjani-ajay/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭🌱🚀 I’m currently building Topview [topview.app].
-Go ahead and Signup to be among the first to experience this innovative new service.
+- 🔭🌱🚀 I’m currently building FLEXR [getflexr.com].
+At FLEXR, we are using Computer Vision to improve athletic performance 🏃.
+Go ahead and signup to be among the first to experience the product.
-- ⚡ Fun fact: I have visited 11 countries in my life before turning 25